 Some people, however, experience an excess of anxiety.
 For them, anxiety is not mild and brief but is prolonged and intense.
 Often, their anxiety can become so intense that it interferes with their daily activities.
 To their loved ones, it can appear that the person is anxious without sufficient reason to be so anxious.
 And it can appear that the person is having trouble shaking or overcoming this anxiety.
 When this occurs for six months or longer, doctors begin to consider diagnosing a level of anxiety that could benefit from treatment.

 Effective therapies for treating anxiety are available.
 Research is uncovering new treatments that can help people with an Anxiety diagnosis lead productive, fulfilling lives.
-For help with all types of anxiety disorders, contact me today via telephone on (617) 932-1548 or email ForPatients@DrDavidBrendel.com.
+For help with all types of anxiety disorders, book an appointment on ZocDoc, or contact me today via telephone on (617) 932-1548 or email ForPatients@DrDavidBrendel.com.

 - (617) 932-1548